dylan-eustice/context-aware-rag/docs/source/contributing.md

     follow the [code contributions](#code-contributions) guide below.
 If you need more context on a particular issue, ask in a comment.

-As contributors and maintainers of context-aware-rag, you are expected to abide by context-aware-rag's code of conduct.
+As contributors and maintainers of vss-ctx-rag, you are expected to abide by vss-ctx-rag's code of conduct.
 More information can be found at: [Contributor Code of Conduct](code-of-conduct.md).

 ## Set Up Your Development Environment
 ### Prerequisites